id-anderson/commerce-cif-doc/README.md

 To get started, you can follow the [tutorial](tutorial) that guides you into developing one particular API endpoint.

+## Documentation

+### Product Search

+The product search service supports a flexible approach to query & filter product data by full-text search or attributes.
+This [document](doc/product_search.md) has a vararity of examples.

 ## Contributing

 Contributions are welcome!
 Read the [Contributing Guide](CONTRIBUTING.md) for more information.